Podcastindex-org/podping.cloud/overviewandpurpose.md

 Multiple podping servers in different global regions will be run to ensure that there is no single point of failure.
 The "podping.cloud" host name will be round-robin addressed to these servers.
 Any of the servers can handle receiving and writing urls to the blockchain.

+The bottom line is that podcasters and hosting companies just send a GET request with the url to a single web address, and everyone else in the industry can see that updated within a few seconds with no subscribing (or re-subscribing) required by anyone.